martimy/clab_vxlan_frr/pim/README.md

 # VxLAN using Multicast

-This lab demonstrates the use of VxLAN to link three across a layer 3 network.
+This lab demonstrates the use of VxLAN to link three hosts across a layer 3 network.

 The network consists of three routers, serving as VxLAN VTEP.
 Each router is connected to a single host.
 The routers are connected to a fourth router forming star topology.
 The routers rely on OSPF for routing.
 PIM and IGMP are used for VTEP discovery.